bcit-ci/CodeIgniter/user_guide_src/source/database/utilities.rst

 		:returns:	TRUE if the database exists, FALSE otherwise
                 :rtype:         boolean

-		Perform a database backup, per user preferences

-	.. method:: database_exists($database_name)

-		:param	string	$database_name: name of the database to check for
-		:returns:	TRUE if the database exists, FALSE otherwise
-                :rtype:         boolean

 		Check for the existence of a database

 	.. method:: list_databases()